 The best remaining NFL free agents for 2021

-In the first day of the 2020 legal tampering period, NFL teams threw millions of dollars at their own players to re-sign, and committed future dollars which will become real when the 2021 league year kicks in on Wednesday, March 17 at 4:00 p.m.
-ET.
+In the first day of the 2020 legal tampering period, NFL teams threw millions of dollars at their own players to re-sign, and committed future dollars which will became real when the 2021 league year kicked in at 4 p.m.
+ET Wednesday.

-Still, as shot-callers for NFL teams wake up bleary-eyed on Tuesday morning, there’s still a ton of business to be done.
-There are still all kinds of quality free agents at every position, and here are the most prominent names left on the open market.
+Now, as the calendar week draws to a close, is when the real work gets done.
+Sure the big names are — mostly — signed but this is the portion of free agency when rosters are truly built out, and championships are perhaps won.
+There are still all kinds of quality free agents at every position, and, even with the Patriots giving out roughly the GDP of a small nation in guaranteed money Monday, there is still plenty of cash to be spent by other teams. here are the most prominent names left on the open market.

 Scheme fit is a consideration when evaluating players, both incoming rookies and free agents.
 If the player does not fit well with what you run as an offense or a defense, is the player a viable option for your organization?
 That is a question that both college scouting departments and pro scouting departments are working through this spring for every NFL organization.
 Some players make the conversation easier than others, and those are the schematically-diverse players that can fit into any offensive system.
 Kenny Golladay is one such example, as he is the “universal” fit for any NFL offense.
 Whether you are looking for a receiver who can be effective on quick-game concepts, a receiver who can attack the middle of the field and between the hashmarks, or a vertical threat, Golladay can fit into any role.
 This video, which covers his fit from a New York Giants’ perspective, breaks down how well he can fit in any scheme: https://www.youtube.com/watch?v=np3RJFN-ah8 This is a fascinating class of free agent wide receivers, and it will soon be followed by a fascinating class of incoming rookies.
 But from where I sit, Golladay is one of the best options available.